ChandlerTinagero/AgencyBuilder-SQLProject/README.md

 The goal of this project is to use Stack Overflow's database to help build a tech-focused tutoring agency.
 I'm specifically interested in using the database to inform the following decisions:
-1. Determining which subject to tutor
+1. Determining which subject(s) to tutor.
-2. Identifying potential tutors with expertise in this subject
+2. Identifying potential tutors with expertise in this subject.
-3. Identifying potential students who need help in this subject
+3. Identifying potential students who need help in this subject.

 ## The Data